InScight-Magazine/InScight-Magazine.github.io/pages/web-design.md

 ---
-title: "Typst Design Guidelines for InScight"
+title: "Website Design Guidelines for InScight"
-permalink: /typst-design/
+permalink: /web-design/
 ---

 This page lists the steps necessary to get started with typesetting articles for _InScight_.
 The typesetting engine used is [typst](https://typst.app/), a modern alternative to LaTeX.
 All files necessary for the task can be found on our [github repo](https://github.com/InScight-Magazine/Print-Templates).